steffenreimann/ElectronExample/README.md

 #### Rebuild for electron
 if you have an Package that must rebuild for electron you must edit the package.json

-Replace <PACKAGE> with your Package
+Replace in package.json File "<PACKAGE>" with your Package
 ```javascript
 "rebuild": "electron-rebuild -f -w <PACKAGE>"
 ```